 While they can weigh over 400 pounds, lions are still big kitty cats at heart.
 They are every bit as cuddly and affectionate as your pet cat.
-Thus, the lion spirit reminds you that even though the world requires you to be fierce, never forget to be cuddly and affectionate with those you love.
+Thus, the lion reminds you that even though the world requires you to be fierce, never forget to be cuddly and affectionate with those you love.

 Christian the Lion

-You may have heard of the story of Christian the Lion.
+You may have heard the story of Christian the Lion.
 Back in the ‘60s, it was actually legal for people to own large wild cats.
-When two friends, John Rendall and Ace Bourke, were in the pet department at Harrods department store, they saw a lion cub and bought him.
+When two friends, John Rendall and Ace Bourke, were in the pet department at Harrods department store in London, they saw a lion cub and bought him.
 They named the cub Christian and kept him in the basement of their furniture shop on Kings Road in Chelsea.
 While Christian was beloved by visitors, John and Ace knew that as Christian grew up, they wouldn’t be able to keep him.

 One day Bill Travers and Virginia McKenna, stars of the film Born Free, visited the furniture store and met Christian.
 They connected John and Ace with the famous wildlife conservationist George Adamson, who lived in Kenya with his wife Joy in Kora National Reserve.
-George agreed to take Christian and reintegrate him into the wild.
+George agreed to take Christian and reintegrate him into the wild.3

-This video is the story of their reunion
+This video is the story of their reunion:

 The Lion Shapeshifter